Epicfisher/TouhouDiscordBot/README.md

 ```
 ##### Optional:
 ```
+'PATCHYBOT-PREFIX' = Customize the Command Prefix ('k.' by Default) 'PATCHYBOT-CLOSEDACCESSUSER' = Allows for only a single UserID to access the bot (Disabled by Default)

 'PATCHYBOT-DBLTOKEN' = Allows for discordbots.org API functionality (Disabled by Default)

-'PATCHYBOT-PREFIX' = Customize the Command Prefix ('k.' by Default)

 'PATCHYBOT-DATAGUILDID' = The Guild ID the Bot will use for it's Data Storage (Disabled by Default) 'PATCHYBOT-DATACHANNELID' = The Channel ID the Bot will use for it's Data Storage (Disabled by Default)